-CAD systems generate digital data.
-CAD data can serve a range of purposes—from a design plan that is printed as a drawing or submitted as a legal document, to a repository for ongoing as-built information.
-The datasets can vary in size, scale, and level of detail; they can represent information about the inside of a building at a project scale or a survey plat at a regional scale in a projected grid zone.
-CAD files are useful as map content and often depict proposed design information that tells a story.
-The CAD drawings are often a source of new infrastructure or changes to the natural environment and can be used to update GIS datasets.
-ArcGIS Pro reads CAD files as GIS formatted datasets to add them to maps and scenes and to migrate into GIS datasets.
+CAD datasets can vary in size, scale, and level of detail; they can represent information about the inside of a building at a project scale, or a survey plat at a regional scale.
+CAD files often depict proposed infrastructure assets, or other proposed changes to the build or natural environment that can be represented on a map in their geographic context.
+The CAD drawings are often a source of new infrastructure assets, or changes to the natural environment and can be used to create or update GIS datasets.
+ArcGIS Pro reads CAD files as GIS-formatted datasets to add them to maps and scenes and to migrate into GIS datasets.
+CAD files can be used directly in many geoprocessing tools and automated workflows for analysis and data creation.

 Autodesk AutoCAD DWG and DXF